 Long journeys, greasy street food, lack of routine and snoring dorm-room mates are just a few reasons why backpacking can stop you feeling your best.
-Throw in a case of Delhi Belly and a few too many beers, and you can end up feeling like a second hand version of your distant, former self.
+Throw in a case of Delhi Belly and an overnight bus journey, and you can end up feeling like a second hand version of your distant, former self.

 Don’t get us wrong, travelling and exploring the world is an incredible and fortunate experience, but it can be hard to stay healthy on the road with constant change and lack of supplies/kitchen.
 Here are a few tips we’ve picked up over the past few years to feel good on the move, avoid any illnesses and stay energised: